jiwonsong-dev/ReasoningPathCompression/README.md

 Our codes for running evaluation and scoring the results are based on [QwQ](https://github.com/QwenLM/QwQ) repository.

 ## Citation
-If you use the RPC approach in your research, please consider citing:
+If you want find your research relevant to Reasoning Path Compression, please cite our work:

 ```
 @article{rpc,